Reginald Lewis: Philanthropy

-In 1987 Lewis established the Reginald F. Lewis Foundation, which funded grants of approximately $10 million to various non-profit programs and organizations while he was alive.
+In 1987, Lewis established the Reginald F. Lewis Foundation, which funded grants of approximately $10 million to various non-profit programs and organizations while he was alive.
 His first major grant was an unsolicited $1 million to Howard University in 1988; the federal government matched the grant, making the gift $2 million, which was used to fund an endowment for scholarships, fellowships, and faculty sabbaticals.

 In 1992, Lewis donated $3 million to Harvard Law School, the largest grant at the time in the school's history.
 The school renamed its International Law Center the Reginald F. Lewis International Law Center, the first major facility at Harvard named in honor of an African American.

-While alive, Lewis made known his desire to support a museum of African American culture.
+While alive, Lewis made known his desire to support a museum of African-American culture.
 In 2005, the Reginald F. Lewis Museum of Maryland African American History & Culture opened in Baltimore with the support of a $5 million grant from his foundation.
-It is the East Coast's largest African American museum occupying an 82,000 square-foot facility with permanent and special exhibition space, interactive learning environments, auditorium, resource center, oral history recording studio, museum shop, café, classrooms, meeting rooms, outside terrace and reception areas.
-It highlights the history and accomplishments of African Americans with a special focus on Maryland's African American community.
+It is the East Coast's largest African-American museum occupying an 82,000 square-foot facility with permanent and special exhibition space, interactive learning environments, auditorium, resource center, oral history recording studio, museum shop, café, classrooms, meeting rooms, outside terrace, and reception areas.
+It highlights the history and accomplishments of African Americans with a special focus on Maryland's African-American community.
 The museum is also a Smithsonian affiliate.

 Lewis was counsel to the New York-based Commission for Racial Injustice.

 Death

-Lewis died at age 50, from brain cancer.
-His wife, Loida Nicolas Lewis took over the company a year after his death.
+On January 19, 1993, Lewis died at age 50 from brain cancer.
+His wife Loida Nicolas Lewis took over the company a year after his death and sold it in 1999.

 Personal life

 Lewis was married to Loida Nicolas Lewis, a Filipina lawyer.
 They had two daughters, Leslie and Christina.
 Lewis was Catholic.

-A PBS documentary aired in February 2018 and chronicled the life of Lewis.